BenChan2016/MYfirstRep/README.md

 # MYfirstRep

+Development branch is where all .py files should be placed.
-Please put functions.py and temp.py under same directory
+Put development.py and functions.py under same directory.